martin-t/cvars/README.md

 The important thing is that in the rest of your application, you can still access your cvars as regular struct fields - e.g. `player.health -= cvars.g_rocket_launcher_damage;`.
 This means you only need to use strings when the user (player or developer when debugging or testing a different balance) is changing the values.
 The rest of your gamelogic is still statically typed and using a cvar in gamecode is just a field access without any overhead.

+A typical game will have hundreds or thousands of tunable parameters.
+With cvars and a console you can keep them all configurable for advanced players, modders and your-gamedev-self via a simple TUI while also exposing common settings to normal players in your game's GUI.

 See [cvars/examples/stdin.rs](https://github.com/martin-t/cvars/blob/master/cvars/examples/stdin.rs) for a small runnable example.

 For a real-world example, look at games using cvars: